-Brunch is back on the menu and a relaxed breakfast or brunch is such a wonderful way to spend some quality time with friends or family and set your day on the right path.
+Brunch is such a wonderful way to spend some quality time with friends or family and set your day on the right path.
 We have rounded up the city’s freshest, brightest, most seasonally aligned morning meals for your inspiration.
 Add a post-brunch stroll along the water’s edge or through Victoria Park with takeaway coffee in hand and you will be winning at life.

 The Pantry | 99 Halsey Street

 Inspired by the authentic French “Boulangerie-Pâtisserie’ that you find in any town in France, La Petite Fourchette brings a little touch of France right to the city centre.
 Along with the cabinet food and mouthwatering pastries, there is an a la carte brunch menu on offer to satisfy your every need.
-Make sure to try the Pain Perdu Brioché - a homemade brioche French toast served with poached pear, salted caramel and cinnamon crème fraiche, $19.
+Make sure to try the Pain Perdu Brioché - a homemade brioche French toast served with caramelised banana, vanilla creme fraiche, candied walnuts, bacon & maple syrup.

 Williams Eatery | 85 Daldy Street

-Named as one of Metro's Top 50 Cafes this year, Williams is an eatery for people who love good food and drinks with great company.
+Williams is an eatery for people who love good food and drinks with great company.
 The service is excellent and the menu is designed to showcase the high-quality, organic and free range produce from local suppliers.
 Need we say more?
-Try out the herbed scramble served on sourdough as pictured above (gf, df).
+Try out the market fish scramble with celery, crispy chilli & citrus as pictured above (gf, df).
 It's divine!

 Scarecrow | Cnr Victoria St & Kitchener St